crowsonkb/v-diffusion-pytorch/README.md

 `--device`: the PyTorch device name to use (default autodetects)

 `--eta`: set to 0 for deterministic (DDIM) sampling, 1 (the default) for stochastic (DDPM) sampling, and in between to interpolate between the two.
 DDIM is preferred for low numbers of timesteps.

+`--images`: the image prompts to use (local files or HTTP(S) URLs).
+Relative weights for image prompts can be specified by putting the weight after a colon, for example: `"image_1.png:0.5"`.

 `--model`: specify the model to use (default cc12m_1)